Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 It introduces minimal abstractions and minimizes the overhead both in runtime performance and in understanding the business logic.

 That said, this simplicity is also the pattern’s disadvantage.
-The more complex the business logic gets, the more it’s prone to duplicate business logic across transactions, and consequently, to result in inconsistent behavior—when the duplicated code goes out of sync.
+The more complex the business logic gets,
+The more it’s prone to duplicate business logic across transactions,
+And consequently, to result in inconsistent behavior—when the duplicated code goes out of sync.

-As a result, transaction script should never be used for core subdomains, as this pattern won’t cope with the high complexity of a core subdomain’s business logic.
+As a result, transaction script should never be used for core subdomains,
+As this pattern won’t cope with the high complexity of a core subdomain’s business logic.

 This simplicity earned the transaction script a dubious reputation.
 Sometimes the pattern is even treated as an antipattern.
-After all, if complex business logic is implemented as a transaction script, sooner rather than later it’s going to turn into an unmaintainable, big ball of mud.
+After all, if complex business logic is implemented as a transaction script,
+Sooner rather than later it’s going to turn into an unmaintainable, big ball of mud.

 It should be noted, however, that despite the simplicity, the transaction script pattern is ubiquitous in software development.
 All the business logic implementation patterns that we will discuss in this and the following chapters, in one way or another, are based on the transaction script pattern.